garosap/astrobites/README.md

 The Astrobites project was developed during the EESTech Challenge Athens hackathon.
 Our team worked tirelessly for 12 hours to create this app.

+The app is a platform where users can order and purchase meals prepared by home cooks.
+It allows home cooks to offer their specialties for sale and enables customers to browse different dishes, select their preferred meal, and have it delivered to their location.
+The app promotes home-cooked meals as an alternative to fast food and restaurant dining, and provides an opportunity for home cooks to earn income from their culinary skills.

 ## Preview

 You can preview the app on your browser using Expo Snack by clicking [this link](https://snack.expo.dev/@apogrs/github.com-apostolisgaros-astrobites).
 We suggest selecting the Android option in the preview tab on the right.